Hinduism in the United Kingdom: Temples and organisations

 A University of Derby report states that there are considerable linguistic and theosophical diversities among Hindus in the United Kingdom, yet they also share certain core beliefs, rites and festivals of Hinduism.

 UK-wide Hindu organisations include the National Council of Hindu Temples, the Hindu Council UK and the Hindu Forum of Britain—national umbrella organisations for Hindus in the UK.
 The National Council of Hindu Temples UK which is the oldest UK-wide Hindu organisation.
-It comprises over 300 Hindu temples (mandirs) and Hindu faith organisations.
+It comprises over 300 Hindu temples (mandirs (IAST: maṇḍira; Sanskrit: मण्डिर)) and Hindu faith organisations.
 The Hindu Council UK representing almost 400 affiliated cultural and religious organisations of various Hindu denominations including temples, and the Hindu Forum of Britain, with nearly 300 member organisations.

-There are regional organizations that organise community events and social affairs in the UK, such as The Hindu Council of Birmingham.
+There are regional organisations that organise community events and social affairs in the UK, such as The Hindu Council of Birmingham.

-There were over 150 Hindu temples in the UK in 2012 with 30 Temples in the London area alone.
+There were over 150 Hindu temples in the UK in 2012 with 30 temples in the London area alone.
 Slough Hindu Temple was built by the Slough Hindu Cultural Society - formally opened in 1981 - it was the first purpose-built Hindu Temple in the British Isles.
 However, the first Hindu Temple in the UK was opened in the late-1920s near Earls Court in London and it was functional for about four years.
 In 2020, Historic England (HE) published A Survey of Hindu Buildings in England with the aim of providing information about buildings that Hindus use in England so that HE can work with communities to enhance and protect those buildings now and in the future.
 The scoping survey identified 187 Hindu temples in England.

-There is a diversity of Hindu-based organisations in the UK including the International Society for Krishna Consciousness (ISKCON), Swaminarayan (BAPS) in Neasden (Greater London), the Chinmaya Mission, Ramakrishna Mission and Sai Organisation, each having large followings.
+There is a diversity of Hindu-based organisations in the UK including the International Society for Krishna Consciousness (ISKCON), Bochasanwasi Akshar Purushottam Swaminarayan Sanstha (BAPS) in Neasden (Greater London), the Chinmaya Mission, Ramakrishna Mission and Sai Organisation, each having large followings.
 SHYAM, an educational Hindu organisation teaches the Bhagavad Gita, Ramayana, Shrimad Bhagavad, Vedas and Upanishads.
-The predominant Hindu beliefs found in the UK include its Vedanta monist, Vedanta monotheistic and various sampradayas.
+The predominant Hindu beliefs found in the UK include its Vedanta monist, Vedanta monotheistic and various sampradayas (IAST: sampradāya-s; Sanskrit: सम्प्रदाय; lit. ‘traditions’ or ‘lineages’).
 Less of 1% of the Hindus in the UK identify themselves to be belonging to Divine Life Society, Hare Krishna and other organizations.

 Festivals and community events

 Hindus in the United Kingdom celebrate major festivals such as Diwali.
 Homes and businesses are decorated with festive lights and Hindus gift sweets such as laddoo and barfi.
 Community events such as dances and parties bring Hindus and non-Hindus together.
 Leicester annually plays hosts to one of the biggest Diwali celebrations outside of India.

 The Hindu festival of Diwali has begun to find acceptance into the larger British community.
-Prince Charles has attended Diwali celebrations at some of UK’s prominent Hindu temples, such as the Swaminarayan Temple in Neasden.
+King Charles has attended Diwali celebrations at some of UK’s prominent Hindu temples, such as the Swaminarayan Temple in Neasden.
 Since 2009, Diwali has been celebrated every year at 10 Downing Street, the residence of the UK Prime Minister.